leonbreedt/FavIcon/README.md

 framework.

 ## Features
-- Detection of /favicon.ico if it exists
+- Detection of `/favicon.ico` if it exists
-- Parsing of the HTML of a URL, and scanning for appropriate `<link>` or `<meta>` tags that refer to icons using Apple, Google or Microsoft conventions.
+- Parsing of the HTML at a URL, and scanning for appropriate `<link>` or `<meta>` tags that refer to icons using Apple, Google or Microsoft conventions.
 - Discovery of and parsing of Web Application manifest JSON files to obtain